ctoicqtao/mcp-veo3-azure-blob/README.md

 - **File Not Found**: Validation for image paths in image-to-video
 - **Generation Timeout**: Configurable timeout with progress updates
 - **Model Errors**: Fallback error handling with detailed messages
+- **Azure Connection Errors**: Graceful fallback when Azure is not configured
+- **Azure Upload Failures**: Detailed error messages with troubleshooting hints
+- **Container Creation**: Automatic container creation if it doesn't exist

 ## Development